-Accountants and auditors follow companies’ money, ensuring a business accurately and truthfully records and reports its financial operations.
-Accountants handle the day-to-day recording, analysis and reporting of an organization’s financial transactions.
-Those transactions include the recording of income, payments, payroll and tax deductions as well as the annual reconciliation of the company’s books.
-Auditors are generally highly trained accountants who carefully examine a company’s financial records for accuracy and review a company’s accounting methods and procedures to ensure that the company avoids fraud and theft.
-Auditors require training “not only in all types of accounting practices, but also in various tax laws and financial regulations” (eHow).
+Accountants and auditors follow companies' money, ensuring a business accurately and truthfully records and reports its financial operations.
+Accountants handle the day-to-day recording, analysis and reporting of an organization's financial transactions.
+Those transactions include the recording of income, payments, payroll and tax deductions as well as the annual reconciliation of the company's books.
+Auditors are generally highly trained accountants who carefully examine a company's financial records for accuracy and review a company's accounting methods and procedures to help the company avoid fraud and theft.

 Internal auditors work for the companies they audit.
-At large corporations, internal auditors work in accounting departments, where they double-check staff accountants’ work.
-The primary duties of an internal auditor are to review and assess a company’s policies, procedures and records and to review and assess a company’s performance based on its plans, policies and procedures.
-The duties of an internal auditor include reviewing financial records and accounting systems, reviewing compliance with company policies, and evaluating the efficiency of company operations.
+At large corporations, internal auditors work in accounting departments, where they double-check staff accountants' work.
+The primary duties of an internal auditor are to review and assess a company's policies, procedures and records as well as a company's performance based on its plans, policies and procedures.
+The duties of an internal auditor include reviewing financial records and accounting systems, reviewing compliance with company policies and evaluating the efficiency of company operations.
 Their duties may also include reviewing employee performance and assessing progress toward company goals.
-Internal auditors typically report to the board of directors’ audit committee.
+Internal auditors typically report to the board of directors' audit committee.

-Richard Chambers, president and chief executive officer of The Institute of Internal Auditors, says that internal audit is a critical component of an organization’s divigation system, much like the divigation system of a vehicle.
-Chambers says internal audit demonstrates its value by “providing assurance that the organization is progressing on the course charted by management and the board,” providing corrective recommendations, and identifying and alerting management and the board of compliance risks and failures.
-The “strong and competent oversight of governance, risk and compliance issues” by internal auditors, Chambers says, “is a powerful and useful tool for management and directors that can help improve efficiency and effectiveness, boost profit and competitiveness, and provide transparency and assurance to investors.”
+Richard Chambers, former president and CEO of The Institute of Internal Auditors, uses the analogy of a vehicle's navigation system, saying that "internal audit is a critical component of an organization's navigation system."
+Chambers explains that internal audit demonstrates its value by "providing assurance that the organization is progressing on the course charted by management and the board," in addition to offering corrective recommendations and identifying and alerting management and the board of compliance risks and failures.

 Government auditors maintain and review the records and practices of government agencies and audit private businesses and individuals whose transactions are subject to government regulation or taxation.

-Forensic auditors examine and evaluate firms’ or individuals’ financial documents for use as evidence in court cases involving fraud, embezzlement or other financial claims.
-Forensic auditors often provide expert testimony during trial proceedings.
+Forensic auditors and accountants examine and evaluate firms' or individuals' financial documents for use as evidence in court cases involving fraud, embezzlement or other financial claims.
+Forensic auditors often give expert testimony during trial proceedings.

 Procurement review auditors analyze a company's purchasing practices, processes and systems, determining whether the company really needs the goods and services they buy.
 Procurement review auditors can help a business save money and run more efficiently.

-Information technology auditors focus on the security and controls of an organization’s computer systems to ensure that the financial data come from a reliable source.
-According to the U.S. Bureau of Labor Statistics (BLS), nearly all IT auditors are internal auditors.
+Information technology auditors focus on the security and controls of an organization's computer systems to ensure that the financial data come from a reliable source.
+According to BLS, IT auditors are generally internal auditors.

 Job Outlook for Auditors

-Employment of auditors and accountants is projected to grow 11 percent by 2024, which is higher than the average for all occupations, according to the BLS.
-Accountants and auditors held about 1.3 million jobs in 2014 and made a median annual wage of $65,940 in May 2014.
-Accountants and auditors who have earned CPA designation and have an MBA usually enjoy the best job prospects, according to the BLS.
+Employment of auditors and accountants is projected to grow 7% by 2030, according to the BLS.
+Accountants and auditors held nearly 1.4 million jobs and made a median annual wage of $77,250 in May 2021.

 Have a question or concern about this article?
 Please contact us.